suncoast-devs/handbook/lessons/js-intro/variables.md

 ## Literals

 You use literals to represent values in TypeScript.
-These are fixed values, not variables, that you _literally_ provide in your script.
+These are fixed values, not variables that you _literally_ provide in your script.
 This section describes the following types of literals:

 _Integers_ _Floating-point literals_ _String literals_ _Boolean literals_